-Lakeland Social Security Attorneys Help You With SSDI Appeals
+Lakeland Social Security Attorney Helps You With SSDI Appeals

-If you have applied for Social Security disability benefits and been denied, then you need the assistance of Lakeland Social Security attorneys like the practitioners at Kaylor, Kaylor and Leto, PA.
+If you have applied for Social Security disability benefits and been denied, then you need the assistance of a Lakeland Social Security attorney like Nora Leto of Kaylor, Kaylor & Leto, P.A.
 Appealing a denial requires time, effort and in-depth legal knowledge, and it can be enormously complicated for you to attempt an appeal on your own.
-To enhance your chances of getting the Social Security disability assistance you deserve contact Lakeland Social Security disability lawyers today.
+To enhance your chances of getting the Social Security disability assistance you deserve, contact Lakeland Social Security disability lawyer Nora Leto today.

 Should You Appeal an SSDI Denial?

 You may be feeling disheartened since the denial of your Social Security disability claim.
 While it may seem easier to just drop the effort you may have a very good chance of obtaining benefits upon appeal.
 The reality is that the Social Security Administration denies the vast majority of initial claims for benefits.
 This happens for a number of reasons.
 Perhaps the person reviewing your application didn’t have access to all of the necessary medical records and therefore didn’t understand the extent of your disability.
 On the other hand, perhaps the administrator simply made an error.
 These and many other possibilities may have led to your claim being denied.

 Work with a Lakeland Social Security Disability Lawyer to Improve Your Odds